SaileePhal/SaileePhal/README.md

-# Hi there 👋 , I'm Sailee
+# Hi there 👋 , I'm Sailee Phal

 Welcome to my GitHub profile!
 I'm a passionate computer engineer currently pursuing my Bachelor of Engineering.
 I love to explore and create new things in the tech world.